The Most Powerful Sad Endings In Cinematic History

 Witnessing John's execution causes Paul to resign, living the rest of his life in shame.
 In the present day, Paul reveals himself to be 108 years old, believing John granted him a long life with his powers.
 While many may consider the extra years a blessing, Paul believes it to be a curse as he's forced to live on while his loved ones around him pass away.
 As Paul and the viewer come to terms with the heartbreakingly irreversible consequences of wrongful convictions, both are forced to face the corruption of the criminal justice system, leaving many with a new perspective on humanity.

 The stigma surrounding mental illness is harrowingly portrayed in the 1975 drama "One Flew Over the Cuckoo's Nest."
 When prosecuted criminal Randle McMurphy (Jack Nicholson) pretends to be insane to avoid jail time, he's sent to a psychiatric institution where he meets a group of patients controlled into submission by the icy cold Nurse Ratched (Louise Fletcher).
 McMurphy makes it his mission to help the patients re-assert themselves against the system's obsessive tyranny.
-He rebels by taking the group on a fishing trip and throwing a boozy Christmas party, but when one of the patients dies by suicide, McMurphy blames Ratched, strangling her.
+He rebels by taking the group on a fishing trip and throwing a boozy Christmas party, but when one of the patients dies by taking their own life, McMurphy blames Ratched, strangling her.
 McMurphy is taken away by guards, and when no one sees him after a while, everyone assumes he's escaped.

 Later when McMurphy's closest confidant Chief (Will Sampson) finds him back in his bed, he discovers McMurphy has been lobotomized, a procedure that leaves the patient incapacitated and brain damaged.
 Understanding that McMurphy is suffering and wouldn't want to be at the mercy of the system he tried to convince others to overcome, Chief suffocates him.
 In a hopeful twist, Chief finds the courage to escape, but the disturbing ending leaves viewers with mixed emotions.

 Everyone knows by now that watching a Holocaust movie is a guaranteed way to make yourself bawl your eyes out, and "The Boy in the Striped Pajamas" is no exception.
-Told from the point of view of two eight-year-old boys — one imprisoned in a concentration camp and the other the son of an SS officer — they develop a forbidden friendship with a shared unawareness of the Nazi party's actions.
-Bruno (Asa Butterfield) visits Shmuel (Jack Scanlon) with a barbed wire fence between them, and sneaks him food when he can.
+Told from the point of view of two 8-year-old boys — one imprisoned in a concentration camp and the other the son of an SS officer — they develop a forbidden friendship with a shared unawareness of the enemy party's actions.
+Bruno (Asa Butterfield) visits Shmuel (Jack Scanlon) with a barbed wire fence between them and sneaks him food when he can.
 However, when Bruno's mother decides her children shouldn't be so close to a concentration camp, she plans to take them away until the war is over.

 When it comes time for the friends to say goodbye, Bruno agrees to help a worried Shmuel find his missing father.
 Bruno dresses as a prisoner and sneaks under the fence, but almost immediately, guards find them and send them to the gas chamber.
 Before Bruno's family can find him and stop the guards, it's already too late.
 The horrific turn of events shows the deadly effects of innocent children being exposed to discrimination and violence: Their pure hearts and intentions are lost in a sea of hate.